 Sprout Social created a great guide where they explain how to use them in detail.
 I recommend you give it a read.

 I use Twitter lists all the time to get my content.
-They are super useful and I don’t have to use my stream. 🙂
+They are useful and I don’t have to use my stream. 🙂

 Twitter Engagement Unmasked (3:31)